PyPSA/atlite/paper/paper.md

 Low temperature heat for space or district heating are implemented, based on the formulation in [@henning_comprehensive_2014] which combines average global radiation with and storage losses dependent on the current outside temperature.

 * **Wind turbine** --
-The wind turbine power output is calculated with a custom power curve or based on one of 16 predefined wind turbine configurations.
+The wind turbine power output is calculated from down-scaled wind speeds at hub height with a custom power curve or based on one of 16 predefined wind turbine configurations.
 Optionally, convolution with a Gaussian kernel for region specific calibration given real-world reference data as presented by [@andresen_validation_2015] is supported.

 * **Hydro run-off power** --
 A heuristic approach uses runoff weather data which is normalized to match reported energy production figures by the [EIA](https://www.eia.gov/international/data/world).